SemanticComputing/Sparql2GraphServer/README.md

 # Sparql2GraphServer
-Performs a SPARQL query for social network, and output it in a JSON format suitable for [cytoscape.js](https://js.cytoscape.org/)
+Server code for performing a SPARQL query for social network, and output it in a JSON format suitable for [cytoscape.js](https://js.cytoscape.org/)

 start localhost http://127.0.0.1:5000/ with:
 ```sh